OpenRefine/openrefine.org/docs/technical-reference/writing-extensions.md

           controller.js
 ```

-The file named module.properties (see [example](https://github.com/OpenRefine/OpenRefine/blob/master/extensions/sample/module/MOD-INF/module.properties)) contains the extension's metadata.
+The file named `module.properties` (see [example](https://github.com/OpenRefine/OpenRefine/blob/master/extensions/sample/module/MOD-INF/module.properties)) contains the extension's metadata.
 Of importance is the name field, which gives the extension a name that's used in many other places to refer to it.
 This can be different from the extension's directory name.

 ```
 name = my-extension-name
 ```

-Your extension's client-side resources (.html, .js, .css files) stored in the module/ subdirectory will be accessible from http://127.0.0.1:3333/extension/my-extension-name/ when OpenRefine is running.
+Your extension's client-side resources (.html, .js, .css files) stored in the `module/` sub-directory will be accessible from http://127.0.0.1:3333/extension/my-extension-name/ when OpenRefine is running.

 Also of importance is the dependency